miho/VMF-Tutorials/VMF-Tutorial-06/README.md

 // -> node: child 1
 ```

 Note, that only model-type properties are visited.
 That is why the `name` and `visible` properties are omitted.
 The same applies to collection properties.
 If the element type is a model-type, all elements are visited.
 The collection is omitted otherwise.
+The method `node.vmf().reflect().properties()` gives access to the complete list of properties of a node object.

 ### Filter Nodes